-- Modular: The system you choose should be modular, allowing for reconfiguration and expansion as needs and budgets change-without requiring extensive hardware changes.
-Choose the best and most cost-effective technology within your financial limitations. - Configurable: Your system should be software-based, highly configurable, and tailored to meet your unique needs. - Flexible: Even a very large organization may start by enabling a single station or a subset of the department before deploying more broadly across multiple stations and departments, or they may choose to start with fewer alerting options and expand to more over time.
-Flexible deployment architecture can help ensure a streamlined initial project while enabling the implementation to scale to any size needed. - Off-the-Shelf: Utilizing nonproprietary devices gives you the flexibility downstream to add new features and capabilities to the system.
+- Flexible: Even a very large organization may start by enabling a single station or a subset of the department before deploying more broadly across multiple stations and departments, or they may choose to start with fewer alerting options and expand to more over time.
+Flexible deployment architecture can help ensure a streamlined initial project while enabling the implementation to scale to any size needed. - Off-the-Shelf: Utilizing non-proprietary devices gives you the flexibility downstream to add new features and capabilities to the system.
 Off-the-shelf devices are also more readily and more quickly available, which in mission-critical environments, is imperative when parts fail.
 It also means that you are not locked into a single vendor.